-15.2 Affordability Period and Recapture Requirements
+15.2 Affordability Period and Recapture

 The affordability period refers to the required years the property must be the Borrower's primary residence.
-A Borrower must occupy the property as their primary residence for a minimum of five (5) years.
+A Borrower must occupy the property as their primary residence for five (5) years.
 If the Borrower violates the terms and conditions of the Restrictive Conditions, PRHFA has the right to recapture the entire amount or a portion of the grant.
-The grant balance is forgiven or reduced at a rate of twenty percent (20%) for each completed year of residency, with no credit given for partial years.
+The grant balance is forgiven or reduced at twenty percent (20%) for each completed year of residency, with no credit given for partial years.